Best Health Insurance for College Students (2026)

 WHAT HEALTH INSURANCE COSTS INCLUDE

-• Copays: Copays are a set amount you pay for a specific service, like a doctor's visit or prescription.
+• Copays: A set amount you pay for a specific service, such as a doctor's visit or a prescription.

-• Coinsurances: Coinsurance is your share of the costs of a service, usually calculated as a percentage of the total cost.
+• Coinsurances: Your share of the cost of a service, usually expressed as a percentage of the total cost.

-• Deductibles: A deductible is an amount you must pay out-of-pocket for covered medical expenses before your insurance begins to pay.
+• Deductibles: An amount you must pay out-of-pocket for covered medical expenses before your insurance begins to pay.

 How Much Is Health Insurance per Month for a College Student?